-The Fund's investments are held primarily through 1 pooled fund portfolio (as per assignment agreement outlined in note 9), 11 intermediary holding corporations, 1 limited partnership with 100% ownership interest, 1 limited partnership with an 80% ownership interest and 1 trust with an 80.9% ownership, all of which are structured entities.
+The Fund's investments are held primarily through one pooled fund portfolio (as per assignment agreement outlined in note 9), fifteen intermediary holding corporations, one limited partnership with 100% ownership interest, one limited partnership with an 80% ownership interest and one trust with an 81.4% ownership, all of which are structured entities.
 Structured entities are entities that have been designed so that voting or other similar rights are not the dominant factor in determining who controls the entity.
-These structured entities have been set up by bcIMC to manage tax and other risks that may arise in the course of administering the underlying investments.
-The carrying amount of these entities, approximately \$1,182,614 (2015 - \$1,340,196), is shown under Real Estate Investments in the Statement of Investments.
+These structured entities have been set up by BCI to manage tax and other risks that may arise in the course of administering the underlying investments.
+The carrying amount of these entities, approximately \$843,612 (2016 - \$1,182,614), is shown under Real estate investments in the Schedule of Investments.

 In addition, the Fund holds interests in other structured entities, both directly and indirectly (i.e. through the intermediary holding corporations, limited partnerships, trust and pooled investment portfolios).
 The other structured entities are comprised of directly held investee money market funds organized as unit trusts and indirectly held investee funds organized as limited partnerships.
-All of these investee funds have been constituted to manage assets on behalf of third party investors and are financed through the issuance of units to investors or capital contributions made by the investors.
+All of these investee funds have been constituted to manage assets on behalf of third party investors and are financed through the investors or capital contributions made by the investors.
 Accordingly, the Fund's interest in these entities is reflected through the holding of trust units, partnership units or a partnership interest.